Payment Plan Agreement

 Anyone who owes a debt can benefit from a Payment Plan Agreement.
 This includes individuals owing money to the IRS, those with outstanding medical bills, student loan borrowers, and credit card users.
 Businesses that provide services or goods on credit may also use this document to ensure they receive payments on overdue accounts.

-Do you have a question about a Payment Plan Agreement?
+Ask about a Payment Plan Agreement

 Example questions: